ugoertz/kombilo/doc/tutorial.rst

   and finally how often black played after tenuki at the given point.

-* finally, below the letter labelling the corresponding point on the board (use the ABC button to display the labels on the board), you get the black winning percentage for white playing at this point, and then the black winning percentage for black playing there.
+* finally, below the letter labelling the corresponding point on the board (use the button with the labeled white stone to display the labels on the board), you get the black winning percentage for white playing at this point, and then the black winning percentage for black playing there.
   (Because there is not enough space, the winning percentage for white is not given, but of course (neglecting jigos etc.) it will be 100% - black winning percentage.

 .. image:: images/statistics.jpg

-Click on the 'A' button above the board in order to display the corresponding labels on the board.
 The labels are ordered by the number of occurrences of the corresponding continuation.
-(Unless there were already labels present in the search pattern: in that case Kombilo will use those labels to refer to the same intersections, and thus will not sort by frequency.)
+(Unless there were already labels present in the search
+pattern: in that case Kombilo will use those labels to refer to the same intersections, and thus will not sort by frequency.)

 If you have a sufficient number of games in your databases, this lets you create fuseki and joseki dictionaries very easily: The color of the label indicates whether black or white (or both, depending on the game, in case of the gray labels) played on this point.
-See :ref:`sgftree`.
+See :py:mod:`sgftree`.

 After a search, you can clear the board with the *start* button above the board.
-You can reset the game list (such that it contains all the games again) with the *reset game list* button in the pattern search window (left of the statistics display).
+You can reset the game list (such that it contains all the games again) with the *reset game list* button in the toolbar below the game list, or by pressing ``Control-r``.
 In the file menu, you can also choose to do a "complete reset" - that will reset Kombilo to the state right after it started up.

 Pattern search options